 “It has been a brilliant experience culminating in an inspiring Summer Show”, said one of the parents.

 The Club will continue into its second year in the autumn term and we already have a large list building of interested young creatives.
-If you would like to find out more information or to express the interest of any young person aged 13–16, please get in touch with Amy Stock on: firstname.lastname@example.org or call: 01493 743949.
+If you would like to find out more information or to express the interest of any young person aged 13 to 16, please get in touch with Amy Stock on firstname.lastname@example.org or call 01493 743949.